nhn/tui.calendar/docs/en/apis/theme.md

 #### week-weekend

 Specifies weekend columns of the timed event area in the weekly/daily view.
-The background color can be specified as `backgroundColor`, and the default value is `'inherit'`.
+The background color can be specified with `backgroundColor`, and the default value is `'inherit'`.

 | Default                                                       | Example                                                      |
 | ------------------------------------------------------------- | ------------------------------------------------------------ |